llihak/GH-Comments/web content/mktg/summit/sessions/readme.md

 # Summit Sessions

-There is an html file for each session named in the following format *in the forum*: session title - presenter's name - time
+There is an html file *in the forum* for each session named in the following format: session title - presenter's name - time

 e.g.